A Summary of Poggioreale's History

 The first homes of Poggioreale were built at two-thirds of the mountain's height, in an area where the terrain is relatively flat and gently sloped on the right and left sides.
 In the beginning stage of the town's construction, the Marquis de Gibellina built 200 brick homes for the nobles.
 In this appealing location, the altitude is 400 meters above sea level; the climate is mild, and in the winter there is little hail, snow, or freezing temperatures.
 Mount Castellaccio protects the town from more serious elements.

 The town is connected to the Noble Family Morso/Naselli whose names were important in the Courts of Spain, Naples, and Sicily.
 This family was given permission to construct homes for the nobles; as a result, Signor Marquis D. Francesco M. Morso ordered the construction of houses on the upper plane, underneath the hill, and gave its name as described above.
 In 1643 King Phillip IV elevated this collection of houses to the status of principality to the Marquis Morso in recognition for his part in promoting the construction of the new town.

-Until the end of August 1875, the dead were buried in the church.
-The Monastery of the Capuchins had a right and proper sepulcher in a large room flanking the north of the church.
-In the Matrice, the churches of the Purgatorio, of Gesu and Maria, and of the Adoration the dead were buried in the chamber under the floor of the nave.
+Until the end of August 1875, the dead were buried inside the churches.
+The Monastery of the Capuchins had a proper sepulcher in a large room flanking the north of the church.
+In the Mother Church and the churches of the Purgatorio, Gesu and Maria, and of the Adoration the dead were buried inside the chamber under the floor of the nave.
 That year, the Town Counsel decided to create a town cemetery the first burial in the new cemetery took place on September 1, 1875.
 In the years 1879 - 1902, the construction of a new cemetery was voted but dragged on until construction was begun in 1908; it wasn't renovated until 1955.

 And so Poggioreale continued its thriving life until the devastating earthquake of 1968.